ohnotnow/ticky/PROJECT_PLAN.md

 - Filter members by name or specific team
 - **Steerability**: Edit specific "Routing Guidance" notes for members (e.g. "Only handles physical hardware") which are injected into the LLM prompt to guide decisions
 - Skill proficiency tracking (High/Medium/Low) with visual indicators
+- Guidance text truncated in table view with full text on hover

 ### API Access
 - Sanctum-protected REST API for programmatic access